truemark/aws-cli-docker/README.md

 # AWS CLI Docker Image

-This project produces a docker image based on amazon/aws-cli with added functionality to support automatic role switching with STS, etc.
+This project produces a docker image with minimal layers containing the AWS CLI with added functionality to support automatic role switching with STS, etc.

-This repository produces both linyx/amd64 and linux/arm64 docker images.
+This repository produces both linyx/amd64 and linux/arm64 docker images on a variety of distributions.

 # How do I use this docker image?